Brother from the Same Planet: Plot

 On a rainy day, Bart waits for Homer to pick him up from soccer practice.
-However, Homer forgets to pick Bart up for many hours; by the time Homer finally picks Bart up, Bart is soaked from the rain.
+However, Homer forgets to pick Bart up for many hours.
 Furious with Homer, Bart goes to the Bigger Brothers Agency, a mentor program which pairs up fatherless boys with positive male role models.

-Bart claims that his father was an alcoholic gambler who abandoned him (which is true, but Bart exaggerates the details).
-The receptionist pairs him up with Tom, a handsome military test pilot.
+Bart claims that his father was an alcoholic gambler who abandoned him and is paired with Tom, a military test pilot.
 Bart and Tom enjoy a variety of activities together, though Bart begins to feel guilty for taking up Tom's time despite not actually being fatherless.
-Homer finds out about Tom and confronts Bart.
-Homer decides to get revenge by becoming a Bigger Brother himself.
-A poor young boy named Pepi comes to the agency and asks if he can have a Bigger Brother.
-Taking pity on Pepi, Homer decides to become his Bigger Brother.
+Homer finds out about Tom and decides to get revenge by becoming a Bigger Brother himself.
+A poor young boy named Pepi comes to the agency looking for a Bigger Brother.
+Taking pity on him, Homer decides to take Pepi as his Little Brother.

 Meanwhile, Marge discovers that the cost of her family's monthly phone bill is abnormally high.
-She soon finds out why — Lisa has been making $20/min lengthy calls to the Corey hotline, a premium rate phone service where fans can listen to the voice of a teen heartthrob.
-Lisa promises to stop making calls to the hotline on the family's phone.
-However, she continues to call the hotline by using phones in Dr. Hibbert's office, the Springfield Retirement Castle, and Springfield Elementary School, technically keeping her promise, as she said she would not make premium rate calls on the family’s phone, but nothing was said about OTHER phones.
-After Principal Skinner sees (and hears her dialing a 1-900 number) Lisa using the school's phone (which is for official staff use only), he calls a meeting with Lisa and Marge.
-Marge suggests that Lisa try to go until midnight without calling the hotline; if she can do so, she will have conquered her addiction.
-Lisa is tempted throughout the rest of the day, but she ultimately beats her addiction.
+She figures out Lisa is making calls to the Corey hotline, a premium rate phone service where fans can listen to the voice of a teen heartthrob.
+Lisa promises to stop using the family's phone to make calls to the hotline, only to contradict herself by using phones in different places.
+After getting caught using the school's phone to place a call, Principal Skinner calls an emergency meeting with Marge, who tries to get Lisa to try to go until midnight without calling the hotline, which she accomplishes.

-Some time later, Homer, Pepi, Bart, and Tom attend Bigger Brothers Day at Marine World, where the Bigger Brothers and their boys attend to celebrate.
-Homer runs into Bart and Tom and reveals to Tom that he is Bart's father.
-Tom punches Homer, leading to a brawl between the two men.
-The fight rages across Springfield and ends when Homer lands on a fire hydrant, severely injuring his back.
-Homer is sent to a hospital on a stretcher.
+Homer, Pepi, Bart and Tom attend Bigger Brothers Day at Marine World.
+Homer runs into Bart and Tom and reveals that he is Bart's father leading to a brawl between the two men.
+The fight rages across Springfield and ends when Homer becomes injured after landing on a fire hydrant.
 Feeling remorseful, Bart decides to forgive Homer.
-Tom laments how he will miss being a Bigger Brother, while Pepi is sad over losing his Bigger Brother.
-Bart suggests Tom become Pepi's big brother; they happily agree and walk into the sunset holding hands.
-After Homer recovers, Bart asks Homer to teach him how to fight.
+Tom laments how he will miss being a Bigger Brother, while Pepi is sad over losing his own.
+Bart suggests Tom become Pepi's big brother, which both happily agree and walk into the sunset holding hands.